 Straight Talk Coverage

-Straight Talk is an MVNO or a mobile virtual network operator, so it doesn't own its own wireless network.
-It instead relies on the services of AT&T, T-Mobile, Verizon network, and Sprint, meaning that its coverage is both reliable and extensive.
+Straight Talk is an MVNO, so it doesn't own its own wireless network.
+As you may note from Straight Talk's coverage map, the MVNO relies on the services of AT&T, T-Mobile, Verizon network, and Sprint, meaning that its coverage is both reliable and extensive.
 In fact, the service covers 99.6 percent of the United States.
 You can compare the coverage between all four carriers here.

 How to Change Your APN Settings